openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 Feats are purchased using feat points.
 At 1st level, you have 6 feat points to spend.
 Any leftover feat points may be saved for the future.

-You can read the feat descriptions in a searchable database [*here*](http://www.openlegendrpg.com/feats).
+You can read the feat descriptions in a searchable list [*here*](http://www.openlegendrpg.com/feats).

 If your character is based on a specific archetype, you may want to